EduardaChagas/EduardaChagas/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on remote sensing, time series and machine learning
+- 🔭 I’m currently working on time series, Deep and Federated Learning
-- 🌱 I’m currently learning NLP, Deep and Federated Learning
+- 🌱 I’m currently learning NLP and computational statistics
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about time series analysis